Asian Science Camp: Background

 The governing body of the Asian Science Camp is the International Board of Asian Science Camp (IBASC).
-IBASC is a not- for- profit organization, consisting of non-governmental educational institutions.
-The 2007 Asian Science Camp was organized by the Wu Chien-Shiung Education Foundation with the assistance of Academia Sinica in Taiwan.
+IBASC is a not-for-profit organization, consisting of non-governmental educational institutions.
+The 2007 Asian Science Camp was organized by the Wu Chien-Shiung Education Foundation with the assistance of Academia Sinica.
 This non-government Foundation was established in 1995 to commemorate the monumental contributions of Madame Dr. Wu Chien-Shiung to physics and her lifelong love for science education.
 Since its inauguration in Taiwan in August 2007, the Asian Science Camp has become an international annual event in Asia.